 2. Your plot has been planted and is being actively used:

-During the growing season, you must have your plot planted with vegetables and herbs before May 1st.
+During the growing season, you must have your plot ready for planting by May 1st.
 You must harvest from your plot to ensure that plants do not go to seed and spread to neighbouring plots.
 There is a long waitlist and we want to ensure that the community gardens are being actively used and are thriving.
 If something comes up throughout the growing season and you are unable to attend to your plot, please contact the Urban Agriculture program coordinator to discuss your specific situation in more detail.

 3. There are no planted trees and non-edible shrubs, Jerusalem artichokes, raspberries, blackberries, or invasive species according to provincial regulations: